nmnhut1998/CI-CD-project/README.md

 - Copy the deployment script to server
 - Execute the deployment script.

 It can be configured so that *CircleCI* run after code commit or pull request, and hence Continuous Integration/Continuous Development.
-For more infomation, see the slide.
+For more infomation, see the slide https://github.com/nmnhut1998/CI-CD-project/blob/master/Presentation.pptx